 You will be notified by email of all new questions.
 You can answer them in your own time, but the sooner the better.

 - Log in

-- On your profile page you will see a “My Unanswered Questions” box on the right hand side.
-Up to 100 recent unanswered questions will appear in this box as clickable links.
+- On your Dashboard you will see ‘My Unanswered Questions’ on the right hand side.

-- To answer a question, click the link and type your answer.
+- To answer, click the question and type your answer.

 It is up to you what questions to answer and how much detail to go into.
-Don’t be afraid to write a really long answer, but at the same time you don’t need to write long answers.
+Don’t be afraid to write a really long answer, but at the same time you don’t always need to!

-Live chats are consistently the most popular part of the event for students, teachers and engineers.
-They take place in our online chatrooms, where students ask you questions and express their opinions on your work over half an hour.
-Live chats are fun and give immediate contact between engineers and students, allowing students to relate to you.
-Many teachers tell us that the quieter students are more active in live chats than face to face, providing an interesting change to class dynamics.
+Live Chats are fun and give immediate contact between experts and students, allowing students to relate to you.
+Many teachers tell us that the quieter students are more active in live Chats than face to face, providing an interesting change to class dynamics.